Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 CNCF Landscape

-• CRI used to execute and tun container processes in system
+• CRI used to execute and run container processes in pods.

 • Mostly containerd and cri-o